 Friends of Milwaukee Junction is a neighborhood revitalization and historic preservation group focused on the historic Milwaukee Junction factory district – Detroit’s original center of innovation.
-Once known as the “Cradle of the Automotive Industry”, Milwaukee Junction is rich with history and prime for restoration and development.
+Known as the “Cradle of the Automotive Industry”, Milwaukee Junction is rich with history and prime for restoration and development.

 Covering 710 acres in the heart of Detroit, Milwaukee Junction’s building stock is primarily made up of factories dating from 1900-1925.
 The district includes the Ford Piquette Plant, built in 1904, where Henry Ford developed the Model T and tested the concepts that would later be used to create the moving assembly line.
 The first 12,000 Model T’s were built at this facility.